 “In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.”

-Browsers conveniently remember the scroll position of pages you have visited and as Daniel Puplus says in his article:
+Browsers remember the scroll position of pages you have visited.
+Daniel Puplus explains how SPAs have trouble here:

 “Lots of sites get this wrong and it’s really annoying.
 When the user navigates using the browser’s forward or back button the scroll position should be the same as it was last time they were on the page.
 This sometimes works correctly on Facebook but sometimes doesn’t.
 Google+ always seems to lose your scroll position.”